gatling/gatling-enterprise-control-plane-deployment/terraform/examples/AWS-private-package/README.md

 - `source` (required): The source of the module, pointing to the GitHub repository.
 - `name` (required): The name of the control plane.
-- `token`: The control plane token for authentication.
+- `token` (required): The control plane token for authentication.
 - `subnet_ids` (required): List of subnet IDs where the resources will be deployed.
 - `security_group_ids` (required): List of security group IDs to be used.
 - `conf_s3_name` (required): The name of the S3 bucket for configuration.
-- `conf_s3_object_name`: The name of the configuration object in the S3 bucket.
 - `locations` (required): The list of location module(s).
 - `private_package` (required): The name of the private package module for configuration.
+- `image`: Image of the control plane.
 - `description`: Description of the control plane.
-- `image`: Image of the control plane.
+- `conf_s3_object_name`: The name of the configuration object in the S3 bucket.

 ## Usage